-The most effective UVA-protective sunscreen ingredients around at the moment are avobenzone, ecamsule (Mexoryl SX), bemotrizinol (Tinosorb S), bisoctrizole (Tinosorb M), zinc oxide and titanium dioxide.
-Oxybenzone, dioxybenzone and octocrylene are less effective but still block some UVA wavelengths.
+The most effective UVA-protective sunscreen ingredients around at the moment are avobenzone, ecamsule (Mexoryl SX), bemotrizinol (Tinosorb S), bisoctrizole (Tinosorb M) and zinc oxide.
+Oxybenzone, dioxybenzone, octocrylene and titanium dioxide are less effective but still block some UVA wavelengths.

-As you can probably guess by now, sunscreens aren’t the best sun protection – many don’t have complete UVA protection, they need reapplying, chemical sunscreens take about 30 minutes before they start working, and it’s really easy to miss a spot or apply too little.
+As you can probably guess by now, sunscreens aren’t the best sun protection – many don’t have complete UVA protection, they need reapplying, and it’s really easy to miss a spot or apply too little.
 Luckily, there are other options:

 – Wear sun protective clothing, hats and sunglasses.
 Hats are especially good for protecting your scalp – I know I never put sunscreen on my scalp!